teskav/Heuristieken/README.md

 ### State Space
 #### General
-For the statespace we looked at the properties of each cargolist.
+For the statespace we looked at the properties of each cargolist and of each spacecraft.
 We calculated the minimum amount of spacecrafts needed to bring all parcels and the (reasonal) maximum amount of spacecrafts needed.
 With this information we calculate the lower bound and upper bound of the state space as follows:

 + Lower bound = (Minimum amount of spacecrafts)^(number of parcels in cargolist)
 + Upper bound = (Maximum amount of spacecrafts)^(number of parcels in cargolist)